antonin-leclercq/frequency-response-logger/README.md

 - in `./using-fft`, the ARM DSP library is used to first do an FFT on the samples to obtain the amplitude
 - in `./using-rms`, the microcontroller does an averaging of the samples to obtain the amplitude

+In both cases the sampling is done by the internal 12-bit ADC, triggered by a timer.
+The interval between each trigger varies with the frequency of the test signal.
+The conversion results are then copied to RAM using DMA.

 ### Using FFT

+Since the input is strictly real, only an RFFT is necessary.
+Here the data type is integer, so the RFFT is done by calling `arm_rfft_q15`.
+The input and output formats depend on the number of input samples and can we found on the [online](https://arm-software.github.io/CMSIS-DSP/v1.14.2/group__RealFFT.html#ga00e615f5db21736ad5b27fb6146f3fc5).
+However, since only the variation of amplitude is relevant, the actual format does not matter much.
+For single component signals, the microcontroller is able to find the peak frequency accurately.
+The amplitude however, which is the actual unknown, varies significantly (and seemingly randomly) when slightly varying the frequency (even without a DUT).
+A windowing function has been applied but without success.
+For now, this approach is far from reliable to perform a frequency response.

 ### Using RMS